 Managing Customer Expectations in the Age of AI

-Chief AI and Product at nodeflux
+Chief AI and Business at Nodeflux

 Customers Having Unrealistic Expectations From AI